-But unless you’re a CPA, it can be easy to miss these deductions, or worse: raise a red flag with the IRS because you got deduction happy.
+Unless you’re a CPA, it can be easy to miss deductions, or worse: raise a red flag with the IRS because you got deduction happy.
 Here are the top six homeowner tax blunders accountants see the most.

+Don’t make the mistake of missing this deduction for tax year 2017 – if you can itemize.
+Especially since you’re less likely to be able to itemize beginning in 2018.
 You can deduct the interest portion of your mortgage payments.
-That might mean your itemized deductions will now exceed the standard, saving you tax dollars.
+That might mean your itemized deductions will now exceed the current standard deduction, saving you tax dollars.

-The savings are at their maximum early on, when most of your mortgage payments go to interest, not principal.
-Over the years, the balance shifts, and for some it might seem that they lose the itemized advantage.
-But there’s a way to keep the savings maximized.
+The tax savings are at their maximum early on, when most of your mortgage payments go to interest, not principal.
+So you’d get the most bang for you buck now if your mortgage is new.

-Deductions are great, but you can’t write everything off on your taxes.
+Deductions are great, but you can’t write off everything.
 And to stay in the good graces of the IRS, you don’t want to over-deduct.

 Although claiming unallowable deductions might not immediately flag you for an audit, according to Hardy, if you do get audited for something else, the IRS will look to see what else it can find.
 The result could then be back taxes, interest, and penalties.
 And the IRS will likely check as many back years as it legally can.